andymcblane/kfcreview/content/zinger fillet/index.md

 # 2025-05 Update
 Looks like my local KFC has upped the price to $5.95.
 Looking at the surrounding suburbs, they still have it for $4.95.
-<i> I wonder if this was because of how much I order, and the lower margins this product has?</i>
+I wonder if this was because of how much I order, and the lower margins this product has?

 # 2024